Tradition of humanitarian action

 Refugees—resettled from overseas or granted protection in Canada—often do not have the resources to easily establish themselves.

 As such, the Government of Canada, working with an extensive network of partners and stakeholders, supports the delivery a broad range of settlement services to support successful integration of all refugees.

 Resettled refugees get initial assistance from either the federal government, the Province of Quebec, or private sponsors (organizations or groups of people in Canada).

-CIC’s also funds a Settlement Program that supports newcomers in a variety of ways by providing services that help them settle and adapt to life in Canada.
-CIC works with provinces, territories and service provider organizations in delivering these services, which include:
+CIC also funds a Settlement Program that supports newcomers to help them settle and adapt to life in Canada.
+CIC works with provinces and territories, service provider organizations, as well as a range of other partners and stakeholders in delivering these services, which include:

-needs assessment and referral activities to increase newcomers’ awareness of their settlement needs and link newcomers to CIC-funded and community settlement services,
+- needs assessment and referral services to increase newcomers’ awareness of their settlement needs and link newcomers to CIC-funded and community settlement services;

-support services which help newcomers access settlement services, such as child-care, transportation assistance; translation; interpretation; and short-term/crisis counselling to deal with settlement issues.
+- support services which help newcomers access settlement services, such as childcare, transportation assistance, translation and interpretation services, provisions for persons with a disability, as well as short-term/crisis counselling to deal with settlement issues.